DoDAO-io/dodao-aave-introduction-course/generated/explanations/aave-other-features.md

  **AAVE GHO**
 ### **Introduction AAVE GHO**

-Aave has introduced GHO, a decentralized multi-collateral, collateral-backed stablecoin that is fully backed and native to the Aave Protocol.
+Aave has introduced GHO, a decentralized multi-collateral, collateral-backed stablecoin that is fully backed.
-GHO is a proposal to the Aave DAO for the introduction of a native decentralized, collateral-backed stablecoin, GHO, which will be pegged to USD.
+A proposal has been made by the Aave DAO for the introduction of a native decentralized, collateral-backed stablecoin, GHO, which will be pegged to USD.
-Aave aims to provide users more variety and inclusivity, to make the Aave stablecoin market more competitive and to generate more revenue for the DAO with the introduction of their own stablecoin, GHO.
+Aave aims to provide users more variety and accessible to a wider user base, to make the Aave stablecoin market more competitive and to generate more revenue for the DAO with the introduction of their own stablecoin, GHO.
 Before jumping into what GHO is, let us get a basic introduction of stablecoins

 ### **What is Stablecoin?**

 Stable coins offer stability that is missing in crypto currencies while also maintaining the staple features of web3 - fast, secure and borderless.
 The stablecoins are quite popular to the audience that is not crypto-native.
-They help in furthering the technology by being attractive to a user base that is not tech-savvy.
+They help in furthering the technology by being attractive to a user base that is afraid of volatility or about getting started in the crypto world.

     #### **Types of stablecoins:**